 A towering Serbian tennis star who became the first from his nation to reach a Grand Slam semifinal, paving the way for future champions.

-Slobodan 'Boba' Živojinović emerged from Belgrade to become a force in 1980s tennis, his 6'6" frame delivering a thunderous serve that rattled opponents.
-His career was a testament to power and perseverance, peaking in 1985 when he stormed into the Wimbledon semifinals, a historic first for a Yugoslav player.
-That same year, he propelled the Yugoslav Davis Cup team to its first final, cementing his status as a national sports hero.
-While a major singles title eluded him, his doubles prowess was undeniable, capturing the 1986 French Open men's doubles crown. Živojinović's success on the international stage broke barriers for athletes from his region, inspiring a generation that would later produce world number ones.
+Slobodan 'Boba' Živojinović reached the Wimbledon semifinals in 1985, a historic first for a Yugoslav player.
+His 6'6" frame delivered a thunderous serve that rattled opponents.
+That same year, he propelled the Yugoslav Davis Cup team to its first final.
+He captured the 1986 French Open men's doubles crown.
+While a major singles title eluded him, his success on the international stage broke barriers for athletes from his region, inspiring a generation that later produced world number ones.

 1946–1964